WPS/domainstorytelling.org/_pages/quick-start-guide.md

 ---
 permalink: /quick-start-guide
 title: "Quick-Start Guide"
+excerpt: "What you need to know about Domain Storytelling to get started."
-layout: splash
+layout: single
+toc: true
+toc_sticky: true
 header:
   overlay_color: "#f59542"
   overlay_image: /assets/images/home/sunflower-8.jpeg
 ---

-## Your First Domain Story
+# Your First Domain Story

 Imagine you are a software developer who was tasked to develop an app for a cinema.
 The app should have an online reservation feature.
 Since you have no clue where to start, you decide to interview a cashier.
 He works at the ticket counter and takes reservations by phone and in person.
 The picture shows a graphical recording of the cashier's Domain Story.
 To read the story, just follow the numbers: